ricardopmarinho/simulte/README.md

 ========================== NEXT ============================

-Make communication with more devices on the network
+Make communication with more devices on the network - check TcpApp

 ========================== LAST UPDATE =====================

-07/04/2019 - July 23th
+07/04/2019 - August 14th